brianloveswords/aoc2021/day2/sql.bq.md

   */
   select i, (
     case cmd
-      when "forward" then command("thrust", val)
-      when "up" then command("aim", -val)
+      when "forward" then struct("thrust" as tag, val as value) when "up" then ("aim", -val)
-      when "down" then command("aim", val)
+      when "down" then ("aim", val)
       else error("don't know what to do with command: " || cmd) end
   ).*